dharmateja522/DS-Portfolio/README.md

 # Data Science Portfolio
 Repository containing portfolio of data science projects completed by me for self learning, and hobby purposes.
-Presented in the form of End to End Projects.
+Presented in the form of End to End Projects using Pycharm and few of them were implemented using Jupyter Notebook.

 <!-- For a more visually pleasant experience for browsing the portfolio, check out -->